uviclibraries/rstudio/basics-0.md

 ```
 Therefore, as you see, you have to pay attention to not give a new object the same name as a previous object, otherwise R will simply overwrite the older object.

-You can also use objects in function calls, for example, you type in `log(objectName)` to ask R calculate the log of the number stored in your object (100 in this case).
+You can also use objects in function calls, for example, you can type `log(objectName)` to ask R to calculate the log of the number stored in your object (100 in this case).

 **Definition - “Function”:** A set of instructions defined to perform a specific task.